Making continuing education for teachers more affordable and attainable

 - The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by the United States government specifically for K-12 mathematics and science (including computer science) teaching.
 The award recognizes those teachers who have both deep content knowledge of the subjects they teach and the ability to motivate and enable students to be successful in those areas.

-- Applications due April 30
+- Applications due in April

 - Each year, 100 finalists are selected to receive a $2,000 grant, payable to both the winning teacher and their school.
 At least one grant is awarded in each of the 50 states, provided they receive at least one qualified application from each state.